gitChimp88/token-tracker/README.md

 # token-tracker

-This project is an exmaple of how to track users balances for a fixed list of erc20 tokens
+This project is an example of how to track users balances for a fixed list of erc20 tokens

 # tokens being tracked -